-Our contributions can be summarized as follows:
+Our contributions can be summarized as follows.

-- (1) We consider the imbalance phenomenon of bug reports and propose an improved random oversampling approach, named RSMOTE.
-RSMOTE is an random over-sampling mechanism used to generate minority-class points from high-dimensional sampling space, which is the main omission in SMOTE [15].
+- We consider the imbalance phenomenon of bug reports and propose an improved random sampling approach, named RSMOTE.
+RSMOTE is a random sampling mechanism used to generate minority-class points from highdimensional sampling space, which is the main omission in SMOTE [28].
 The generalization abilities of several different classification learning approaches are significantly improved by the proposed method.
-In addition, two constraints are applied to provide a robust way to generate new synthetic samples, i.e. scaling the random over-sampling scope to a reasonable area and distinguishing the majority-class points in a critical region. - (2) An approach to fuse multi-RSMOTE with Choquet fuzzy integral is used to solve the uncertainty caused by random oversampling.
-Several different but related datasets are produced by an repeated sampling process.
-An ensemble method based on Choquet fuzzy integral is used to integrate the multi-classifiers trained over these balanced datasets.
-To the best of our knowledge, this is the first endeavor of such technique for exploring the fusion of multiple RSMOTE with Choquet fuzzy integral to classify bug reports. - (3) Two evaluation criteria are used in experimental part to evaluate the proposed approach.
+In addition, two constraints are applied to provide a robust way to generate new synthetic samples, i.e., scaling the random sampling scope to a reasonable area and distinguishing the majority-class points in a critical region. - 2) An approach to fuse multi-RSMOTE with Choquet fuzzy integral is used to solve the uncertainty caused by random sampling.
+Several different, but related datasets are produced by a repeated sampling process.
+An ensemble method based on Choquet fuzzy integral is used to integrate the multiclassifiers trained over these balanced datasets.
+To the best of our knowledge, this is the first endeavor of such technique for exploring the fusion of multiple RSMOTE with Choquet fuzzy integral to classify bug reports. - 3) Two evaluation criteria are used in experimental part to evaluate the proposed approach.
 The results on 16 components show that Choquet fuzzy integral ensemble learning outperforms other popular ensemble methods, such as majority voting, bagging, and Adaboost.